Welcome

 anddb_path

-configuration parameters are specified inconfig.toml
+configuration parameters are specified inconfig.yaml

 file under the app directory.
 If these configuration parameters are not specified, the in-memory storage is used, which will not be persistent if the node stops. - The block manager does not re-apply the block again (in other words, create a new updated state and persist it) when a block was initially applied using P2P block sync, but later was DA included during DA retrieval.
 The block is only marked DA included in this case.